Societies Research Area

 24 July 2020: Men 'less supportive' in more egalitarian nations.
 A new 42-country study, co-authored and co-designed by Dr Magdalena Zawisza, has found that the more gender egalitarian the country, the less likely men are to support women's causes.

-Read more about read more news from the societies research group.
+Read more about read more news from the applied social change research group.